 How to pick your loot — play to your strengths

 While the character screen in Destiny 2 remains similar to the original, your Guardian’s gear is organized differently.
 In Destiny, you had three weapon slots: Primary, Special, and Heavy.
-In Destiny 2, weapons are broken into three categories, kinetic, energy, and power weapons.
+In Destiny 2, weapons are broken into three categories: kinetic, energy, and power weapons.
 Since weapons are classified by the type of damage they do, you’ll find that some types of weapons come in both kinetic and energy forms.
-There are kinetic auto rifles and energy auto rifles, so you can equip the same type to both slots.
-Explosive weapons such as grenade launchers and rocket launchers can only be categorized as power weapons.
-But you’ll also find that some weapons previously classified as special weapons — shotguns, sniper rifles, and fusion rifles — are now power weapons.
+There are kinetic auto rifles and energy auto rifles, so you can equip the same type to both slots, and you’ll now find even grenade launchers outside of their traditional power weapon slot.
+Some weapons, such as swords and rocket launchers, will only appear as power weapons.

 The new classifications may sound confusing using “kinetic” and “energy” rather than “primary” and “special,” but here’s what you should remember: Kinetic weapons dole out more damage to unshielded enemies, but they cannot inflict elemental damage.
 Energy weapons work better against shielded enemies in which elemental damage is a must.
-Each weapon slot has its own ammo, some of which are more common than others.
-Generally, you’ll find more ammo for Kinetic weapons than Energy weapons, which leads Kinetic to be the “primary” weapon.
-Kinetic weapons also tend to have higher ammunition capacities.
+Keep in mind that weapon slots no longer correlate with a certain ammo type, meaning that you could potentially have a weapon in either the kinetic or energy slot that uses special ammo.
+You’ll definitely want to keep an eye on the ammo type of the weapon you have equipped, or you may end up running out of special ammo quicker than you expected.
+Generally, you’ll find more primary ammo than special ammo, so it’s a good idea to keep at least one weapon that uses primary ammo on hand at all times.
 Power ammo is finite, and guns with power ammo hold only a small amount of ammo on average.

-If you’re uncomfortable with a hand cannon, don’t use that over an auto rifle just because it has a higher attack.
+More important than a weapon’s slot is its type.
+Destiny 2 has a wide range of weapons, from sidearms to machine guns, and finding the type that works best for you will be fundamental to becoming a better player.
+If you’re uncomfortable with a hand cannon, don’t use that over an auto rifle just because it has a higher Power level.
 Similarly, look at the range, stability, and handling of your weapon.
 If you prefer to run and gun, you may not need a lot of range, but if you like to hunker down, using weapons with solid range is helpful.
 If you aren’t the best marksman, a better gun with a high recoil (poor stability) will probably be less effective for you than a lower-rated gun.

 Meanwhile, Destiny 2‘s armor classifications are similar to the original, though there are several new systems at play.